 "I can't do that."

 You may have made comments like this.
-Vegetables when you were a child.
-Clothes when you were a teenager (still shopping with your parents and "I can't do that", at any time in your life.
+Vegetables when you were a child and "I can't do that", at any time in your life.
 But you know what.
 You actually do eat (at least some) vegetables.
-It turns out when you actually tried on that jumper (or whatever the clothing item was) it looked really good on you, and when you actually tried to do tht something you said you couldn't do - it turns out you could dot it!
+When you actually try to do tht something you said you couldn't do - it turns out you usually can!

 Be open-minded and everything is immediately easier.
-It may seem impossible or really hard, but you will improve if you keep trying.
+It may seem impossible or really hard, but you will get easier if you keep trying.
 If you don't try then you'll never know.

 Will I have to do chanting or burn incense?

 At Adapting Fitness we want you to benefit from the science of yoga, we're all about fitness, we work on your mind and body, we don't preach what you should believe or do in the way of spirituality, religion or diet. (you don't have to be vegan or never wash your hair or wear beads!)

 Our yoga classes are non-religous and there is no meditation, chanting or burning incense.